 So in my city, I think it was for 700 years, this fire in the fire temple had been burning.

-And um and so we would turn towards the fire and say our praise, recite our prayers and burn incense, or if there was no fire, we would turn towards the sun.
+And so we would turn towards the fire and say our prayers, recite our prayers and burn incense.

 So it was part of that Mithraistic religion of sun worship as well.

-They would say we are not worshipping the sun or the fire, but they would say we were we are worshiping uh God but through these elements.
+They would say we are worshipping God but through these elements.

 But that was the religion really I was brought up in.

-Um and um uh and uh we there it's quite nationalistic as well, the religion.
+And it's quite nationalistic as well, the religion.

-that we are better than others, we are better than Muslims, you're better than Christians, the Jews, uh, because we have the pure religion that is older than these, and and um uh during Hellenism, the Hellenistic uh sort of Christians were being affected by uh the uh the Zoroastrian teaching, um uh which was really destroying Christianity in those in those early days of um the the first three hundred years after Christ.
+And during Hellenism, the Hellenistic sort of Christians were being affected by the Zoroastrian teaching, which was really destroying Christianity in those early days of the first 300 years after Christ.

-So uh I was brought up in that.
+So I was brought up in that.

 How can you be an atheist?

-Um and it just we couldn't understand it, and um and then realized actually a lot of people are not Christians at all.
+And then realized actually a lot of people are not Christians at all.

-uh, with my broken English, and uh and um it was in my final year of A-levels in Sheffield, um uh uh that um friends at the sixth form college that I was at, they challenged me about uh God and religion and the Bible, and uh I always was able to sort of I always had an answer for them.
+And it was in my final year of A-levels in Sheffield that friends at the Sixth Form College that I was at, they challenged me about God and religion and the Bible.

-I began to say, Look, there are the inconsistencies here and there, but the more I read it, I read Genesis, I've read halfway through Exodus, then it was really difficult, I couldn't understand.
+But the more I read it, I read Genesis, I've read halfway through Exodus, then it was really difficult.

-I had no Christian background, so um, then they said, Well, why don't you start in the gospels?
+So then they said, well, why don't you start in the Gospels?

-And actually, the Psalms, the Psalms I began reading, and they were so helpful.
+And actually the Psalms, the Psalms I began reading and they were so helpful.

 Or how did the psalmist know about me?